‘I wasn’t married to a monster’: Patrick Clancy opens up about wife, deaths of his 3 kids in Duxbury

 As time passed, Patrick and Lindsay started to talk more frequently, which allowed them to “fill in the gaps,” according to the article.

 “I think one of the first things I asked was, ‘Did you plan this?
 Is that why you sent me out?’”
-Patrick explained recalled to Orbey.
+Patrick recalled to Orbey.
 “She said, ‘No, it just was, like, a snap of the fingers.’”

 “Lindsay was discharged from McLean after only five days, with a prescription for the antidepressant amitriptyline, Pat recalled—her thirteenth medication in a span of four months.
 According to the prosecution, when she left the hospital, on January 5, she denied having any more intrusive thoughts,” the article stated.

 “Lindsay seemed to have it together,” Patrick told Obrey.
-Just days later their children were dead.
+Just days later, their children were dead.

 “If I could go back in time, I’d have called McLean and said, ‘Take her away, lock the door.
 Keep her in there for a year if you have to,’” Patrick said in the interview.